A figure-of-merit-based framework to evaluate photovoltaic materials: Results and discussion

 A key question that naturally arises at this point is whether it is actually possible to improve the bulk properties of a given absorber beyond its current state of the art.
-For example, is there any hope of developing SnS beyond its modest 18\% absorber quality factor?
+For example, is there any hope of developing SnS beyond its modest 23\% absorber quality factor?
 Could we have foreseen the significant recent FOM increase of kesterite absorbers?
 Can perovskite absorbers become even better?
 To search for answers, we can turn to first-principles calculations of material properties.
 Until recently, only six out of the eight bulk properties necessary to calculate the FOM ($\alpha$, $\sigma$, $n$, $\epsilon$, $m$, $E_\mathrm{g}$) were within reasonable reach of materials modeling methods based on density functional theory (DFT).
-However, recent methodological advances~\cite{Ganose2021,Alkauskas2014} now allow computational scientists to also estimate $\tau$ by calculating carrier capture coefficients of point defects,~\cite{Kim2020} as well as $\mu$ by more efficient calculation of carrier scattering rates.~\cite{Dahliah2021}
+However, recent methodological advances~\cite{Ganose2021,Alkauskas2014} now allow computational scientists to also estimate $\tau$ by calculating carrier capture coefficients of point defects~\cite{Kim2020}, as well as $\mu$ by efficient calculation of carrier scattering rates~\cite{Dahliah2021}.

 Hence, it is also possible to calculate the $\Gamma_\mathrm{PV}$ FOM and the corresponding $\eta_\mathrm{\Gamma,sq}$ efficiency limit using computationally-determined properties, even for the case of materials that have never been synthesized.
 Some examples are shown in Fig.~\ref{fig:bars}.
-The DFT-derived $\eta_\mathrm{\Gamma,sq}$ limits (pale colors) in materials with significant accumulated experience (MAPbI$_3$, CdTe, CZTS, CZTSe, SnS) are quite close to the corresponding limits derived from experimental properties (bright colors).
-This is a remarkable finding, implying that the ultimate efficiency potential of these absorbers could have been quantitatively predicted with reasonable accuracy before commencing any experimental development work.
-Still, the experiment/computation agreement can sometimes be partially attributed to error cancellation.
-Furthermore, comparison of PV material properties from experiment and computation should always be done with an awareness of possible limitations.
-A discussion is given in the Supporting Information.
+The DFT-derived $\eta_\mathrm{\Gamma,sq}$ limits (pale colors) in materials with significant accumulated experience (MAPbI$_3$, CdTe, CZTS, CZTSe, SnS) are generally close to the corresponding limits derived from experimental properties (bright colors).
+This is an important finding, because it implies that the ultimate efficiency potential of these absorbers could have been predicted (at least semi-quantitatively) before commencing any experimental work.
+Some key caveats on the comparison between the efficiency potential of a material based on experimental vs. calculated properties are given in Sec.~S5 of the SI.